-A buy-sell agreement is a written legal contract that details the plans for how a deceased business owner’s interest in the business will be sold to a purchaser.
+A buy-sell agreement is a legally binding, written contract detailing how an owner must sell their share of the business in certain situations.
 The sale price is prearranged and documented in the agreement.

-If you’re the sole owner, this means without proper planning your business essentially ceases to operate.
-If you’re in a partnership, this means without proper planning your share of the business goes to your heirs who may not have an interest in the business or just may not be the best fit to take over.
+If you’re the sole owner, your business ceases to operate.
+If you’re in a partnership, your share of the business goes to your heirs, who may not be interested or may not be the best fit to take over.

 Types of Buy-Sell Agreements